hariPrasadCoder/vertex-time-grid/README.md

 4. **Focus**: The Focus page shows only "Do First" tasks (urgent and important) for concentrated work sessions.

+5. **Voice Mode**: Speak naturally for 2 seconds to 60 minutes.
+The system will transcribe your speech and automatically extract actionable tasks with inferred urgency, importance, and time estimates.

-5. **Complete Tasks**: Mark tasks as complete from any view.
+6. **Complete Tasks**: Mark tasks as complete from any view.
 Completed tasks are moved to your Profile page.

-6. **Track Progress**: View your completed task history in the Profile page, organized by completion date.
+7. **Track Progress**: View your completed task history in the Profile page, organized by completion date.

 ### Database Schema